mochi/mochikit/doc/rst/MochiKit/Async.rst

         'text/xml' to force XMLHttpRequest to attempt to parse responseXML.
         Default is no override.

+    ``responseType``:
+        The response type for the request.
+Default is the empty string.

     *returns*:
         :mochiref:`Deferred` that will callback with the
         ``XMLHttpRequest`` instance on success